heikkiket/gallery/README.md

 │   └── 03
 │       └── 02
 │           └── image3.jpg
-└── gallery.toml
+└── library.toml
 ```

 In this image gallery pictures are organized to `year-month-day` directory structure.
 You can use whatever structure you want, of course.

-### gallery.toml fileformat
+### library.toml fileformat

-All the metadata is saved to a gallery.toml file.
+All the metadata is saved to a library.toml file.
 It looks like this:

 ```
 ["Wallpapers/Studio_Ghibli_Laputa_Laputa_Castle_in_the_Sky_Movie_Screenshots_far_view_anime_animated_movies-1845525.jpg"]